 The voice that speaks inside.

-In the field of child development, we talk about children’s inner speech; a personal, internal monologue children develop and practice, as they go about their daily lives – narratives they work through in their own minds, building on social experiences and the spoken exchanges around them.
-Lots of voices contribute to this inner speech.
-By modeling language that supports children’s thinking, we scaffold children’s vocabulary.
-We help children process difficult situations by talking through events with them.
-As we think out loud, we make our own ideas more accessible to children.
-As they grow, children sift through everything they see and hear, they work through various ideas, and build their own understanding.
+In the field of child development, we talk about children’s inner speech.
+This is their personal, internal monologue that they develop and practise as they navigate daily life.
+One of the most powerful ways to support this process is through play development through play, which helps children build and refine their inner voice.
+These narratives are shaped by the social experiences and spoken exchanges they encounter.
+Many voices contribute to this inner speech.
+By modelling language that supports children’s thinking, we help scaffold their vocabulary.
+We assist children in processing difficult situations by talking through events with them.
+By thinking out loud, we make our ideas more accessible to them.
+As children grow, they sift through everything they see and hear, working through various concepts and developing their understanding.

-How do children develop and continuously practice their inner speech for themselves?
-It all begins in play.
-Through play, children work within the space of their own self-initiated ideas, and they build on these ideas by thinking and talking and thinking some more.
-We hear a child whispering to herself adamantly, as she builds a tower out of blocks and carefully chooses one shape or size over the other.
-And this “thinking out loud” becomes part of the child’s inner speech.
-We witness the drama unfold as a child role-plays two diametrically opposed characters in one – giving voice to good and evil, powerful and weak, and so on, practising different perspectives.
-Through play, children develop their voice – not just how they talk, but their own opinions, determination, their own sense of truth and their understanding of their place in the world.
+How do children develop and practise their inner speech?
+It all begins with play.
+Through play, children explore their own self-initiated ideas.
+As they engage with these ideas, they think, talk, and think some more.
+You can hear a child whispering to herself as she builds a tower out of blocks, carefully choosing which shapes and sizes to use.
+This “thinking out loud” becomes part of the child’s inner speech.
+We witness the drama unfold as a child role-plays different characters, giving voice to opposing forces like good and evil, strength and weakness.
+Through play, children develop their voice – not just in how they talk, but in expressing their own opinions, determination and understanding of their place in the world.
+This process of play development through play allows children to think, talk, and continually develop their understanding of the world.

 play = voice

 Together, we can all support child-directed play.
-Learn more and contact us at www.popupadventureplay.org
+Learn more and contact us with any enquiries.